Mr. Big (Get Smart): Production

 Mel Brooks says he got involved because of Talent Associates (Danny Melnick and David Susskind), who said that they wanted to talk to him about something involving a CIA parody.
 They suggested a few people, one of them Buck Henry whom Brooks chose as his writer.
 They wrote a take-off of spy stories, with the idea that they thought that the people running their country were inept, and that they would show the world.
-It took them 3 and a half months, because they enjoyed playing pool so much.
+It took them 3 1/2 months, because they enjoyed playing pool so much.

 The reasons why the pilot episode was filmed in black and white are unknown.
 However, at that time it was relatively common to do it that way due to the low initial budget and the little development of color television.
 Before the show was formally accepted by NBC, producer Leonard Stern had the foresight to film the iconic doors sequential scenes of the opening and closing credits in color that were used in all episodes, including the pilot.